How to File a Florida LLC Annual Report

 How to Get Out of a Franchise Agreement in Florida

 Franchising can be a quick, easy way to establish yourself in business.
 As a franchisee, you get instant brand recognition.
 For a franchisor, you receive payment on the use of your business name and, potentially, royalties on your franchisee’s profits.
-It seems like a win-win—unless the deal is a loser.
-Sometimes, the franchise agreement simply is not a match,...
+Sometimes, the franchise agreement simply is not a match, and the owner and operator each want to take their...

 Negotiating a Breach of Contract Settlement in Florida